tk-git-acc/personal_website/src/pages/posts/post-4.md

 `{posts.map((post: any) => <BlogPost post={post} />)}`

 This loops through the post array and creates a <BlogPost /> component for each.

+## Building a tag index page
+Having built the dynamically created tag pages, I now needed to build a tag index page.

+I created a new page `src/pages/tags/index.astro`, imported my BaseLayout and set the page title.

+I then gave the page access to all posts and tags using:

+`const allPosts = Object.values(import.meta.glob('../posts/*.md', { eager: true }));`

+and

+`const tags = [...new Set(allPosts.map((post: any) => post.frontmatter.tags).flat())];`

+I then created a list of all tags, added links and styling.

+Finally, I added the new page to my navigation bar component.